 I had clients bring their babies in after the shut down, we discussed in detail the covid requirements, what I was doing to keep everyone safe at the studio, such as temperature checks, not working with an assistant (which I miss very much!), an air purifier machine along with only seeing one client per day.
 I'm still plugging along and moving forward, albeit slowly, but moving forward.

 My main goal for 2020 was FOCUS. that was my mantra even before covid hit through 2020...FOCUS..
 I'm working on my mantra for 2021, but I think it'll be something like step up, upward and onward or up my game.
 The plan is to take the necessary steps which will allow for more creativity and more time devoted to each client.
 I am already registered for several new classes, I've recently upgraded some equipment, I'll be offering a wider variety of photography and print options for my clients along with a wonderful experience when they enter the studio for their sessions.
+What started out as thoughts and hopes, became visions and now are becoming reality.
+It's a great feeling to love my job and to be able to create something that I am passionate about, that I love and can share with my clients.

 I'M EXCITED!
 I'm so excited and very nervous at the same time.